SurendraRedd/SurendraRedd.github.io/README.md

 # SurendraRedd.github.io
-This page contains the details about my experience in aerospace and automotive domain projects which i have worked from the past 12 years.
-It also contains the different projects, roles and responsibilities which i have worked.
+Profile about IT Experience in Aerospace and Automotive Domains.
+It contains about the roles and responsibilites which i have involved in each project as well as the acheivements in work.